best price-taste ratio ever?

 So here’s the second vodka brand I tried when I was in Navoiy.
 I drank it with some friends I had made there.
 We all got a bit drunk.
 Not too much, but a bit.

-Anyway, we were going to talk about… vodka?
-This one is called Navoiyskoe Zoloto (Навоийское Золото), which means “Gold from Navoiy”.
-Because this the some local stuff.
+Anyway, we were going to talk about vodka.
+The bottle I have here is called Navoiyskoe Zoloto (Навоийское Золото), which means “Gold from Navoiy”.
+This is the local stuff.

-So you thought Tanho was cheap?
-Well, this here Navoiyskoe Zoloto cost me 7.500 som for 450ml, putting it at about 2 euros for 700ml.
+So you thought Tanho was affordable?
+Well, this here Navoiyskoe Zoloto cost me 7.500 Som for 450ml, putting it at about 2 euros for 700ml.
 Damn.
-This could be the most “affordable” vodka I’ve ever tried.
-A 10/10 if there ever was one.
+This could be the cheapest vodka I’ve ever tried.

 The bottle design is basically non-existent.
-It’s a regular-ass bottle with a regular-ass label that looks like it could have been from the Soviet Union.
-It reminded me of the brand Tajikistan, but at least it had a screw cap, so I’ll give it a 4/10.
+It’s just a regular-ass bottle with a regular-ass label that looks like someone slapped it on in Soviet times.
+It reminded me of Tajikistan, but at least it had a screw cap.

-The first thing that hits you is the smell.
-It’s rather strong, as you would expect from a vodka that is so affordable it should be called cheap.
-Stuff to get drunk on, simple as that.
+Here’s what happens when you open the bottle, though: the first thing that hits you is the smell.
+It’s as strong as you might expect from a vodka that is this affordable.
+Booze to get you drunk , simple as that.
 But what about the taste?
-Well, I was surprised.
-It was actually quite gentle, sort of medium sweet, and it went down more easily than expected.
-A 6/10.

-The aftertaste was even more surprising: it was very aromatic and pleasant.
-A notion of wheat or bread was in there, something fulfilling and nice.
-A 8/10.
+The aftertaste was even more surprising: it was aromatic and pleasant.
+I was sensing a notion of wheat or bread in there, something nicely satisfying.